nolanhergert/EasyLED/src/README.md

   * Limit current
     * Have a setting for it, but need to have a good default strip length.
 Since fastled can't tell whether display is actually driving or not

+v1.0
+  * Double check on older Android, iPhone and a Windows device emulator?
+Maybe old IE and safari as well.
+I think it *should* work, but maybe iterators won't work.

 Somehow wled.me works on android?

 === "Good" Patterns from WLED ===